syncfusion-content/xamarin-docs/Xamarin/ComboBox/Maximum-display-item-with-Expander.md

 ---
 layout: post
-title: LoadMore in Syncfusion SfAutoComplete control for Xamarin.Forms
+title: LoadMore in Syncfusion SfComboBox control for Xamarin.Forms
-description: This section will deswcribe about how to restrict maximum suggestion to be displayed in Xamarin.Forms SfAutoComplete.
+description: This section will deswcribe about how to restrict maximum suggestion to be displayed in Xamarin.Forms SfComboBox.
 platform: xamarin
-control: SfAutoComplete
+control: SfComboBox
 documentation: ug
 ---
 # Maximum Display Item with Expander

-## Maximum display item with expander in Xamarin SfAutoComplete
+## Maximum display item with expander in Xamarin SfComboBox

 Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
 We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.